A: Yes. You must be certified annually. Please contact your Paternity Outreach Coordinator.

 A: The Parent Survey is important because it provides proof that the hospital is complying with the law.

-A: The man becomes the legal father when all parts of the AOP have been faxed and received by VSU.
+A: The man becomes the legal father when the AOP has been faxed and received by VSU.

 A: The date and time must be correct.